humeniuka/becke_multicenter_integration/README.rst

    plt.ylabel(r"$\phi_A(r) \phi_B(r)$")
    plt.show()

-The integral, gradient and Laplacian of a function can be calculated directly from its values on the multicenter grid:
+The integral and Laplacian of a function can be calculated directly from its values on the multicenter grid:

 .. code-block:: python